pedrofmiguel/javascript-weird-parts-notes/README.md

 # Javascript Understanding the Weird Parts Notes

-## 7. CONCEPTUAL ASIDE: SYNTAX PARSERS, EXECUTION CONTEXT AND LEXICAL ENVIRONMENTS
+## 7. Conceptual Aside: Syntax Parsers, Execution Contexts, Lexical Environments

 ### 7.1 SYNTAX PARSER
 A program that reads your code and determines what it does and if its grammar is valid.